benaronberg/Logs-Analysis-Project/README.md

 ## Prerequisites

 The code requires pyscopg2 and Flask.
-It was written with Python v3.6.7, but hearlier version of python3 will likely work.
+It was written with Python v3.6.7, but earlier version of python3 will likely work.
 You must also have the "news" database set up locally.

 ##  Installing